-Your heart is a muscle and its job is to pump blood around the body.
+Your heart is a muscle.
+Its job is to pump blood around your body.

 - It is about the size of your fist.

 - It is protected by your ribs and breastbone (sternum).

 - It beats about 100,000 times a day.

 Each beat of your heart pumps blood through a network of arteries and veins.

 - Blood delivers essential oxygen and nutrients to every cell.

 - Blood takes away waste products and carbon dioxide.

 - Arteries carry oxygen-rich blood from the heart throughout the body.